Planning a quick getaway to the City of Brotherly Love? Read on for a detailed look at how to spend a weekend in Philadelphia.

 Explore The Magic Gardens

 After all that meat, cheese, and bread, you might need a walk.
-Good thing it’s just 15 minutes to the next destination on the itinerary, the Magic Gardens.
+Good thing it’s just 15 minutes to the next destination on the Philadelphia itinerary, the Magic Gardens.

 It’s the brainchild of Isaiah Zagar, an award-winning mosaic mural artist and native Philadelphian.
 Known as an “immersive mixed media art environment,” it’s a stunning place to visit.